M-D-Br/UTEchoes/README.md

 Save UTEchoes.py in the same directory to make sure you can use the PiFm module you just downloaded.

+The program will loop 3 times (transmitting for ~30 minutes for a full tx).
+It's easy enough to adjust, however, if you want to do it for longer or shorter periods.

 Inspired by [Pirate Radio Throwies](https://makezine.com/projects/pirate-radio-throwies/) and [Mule Tools](mule.tools).